akshayvadher/akshayvadher.github.io/content/posts/steps-to-make-windows-terminal-so-good-you-wont-miss-zsh/index.md

 http :8080/api/v1/health a=b
 ```
 Here it will automatically consider localhost as host.
 Also, as we have passed `a=b` it will automatically consider it as a POST request with `Content-Type: application/json` and body as `{"a":"b"}`.

+### Conclusion
+Maybe it might look complex to setup and it might not be as powerfull as other alternatives.
+But these things are tools not toys.
+If those help me get things done then I am happy.